zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/vsphere-px-install.md

 #### Generate the spec file

 Now generate the spec with the following curl command.
-Run this from a machine which has kubectl access to your cluster.

 {{<info>}}Observe how curl below uses the variables setup up above as query parameters.{{</info>}}